 Graduate Teaching Fellowships

-The IWHR Clinic offers one two-year graduate fellowship every other year for individuals interested in developing their skills as advocates and future law professors.
-The next available fellowship will begin in the summer of 2020.
+The IWHR Clinic offers one two-year graduate fellowship every other year for individuals interested in developing their skills as advocates or future law professors.
+The next available fellowship will begin in the summer of 2022.

 Fellows must have excellent organizational, communication, and writing skills.
 Fellows must have earned a J.D. from a U.S. university and be members of the D.C. bar, or take steps to apply for membership in the D.C. bar (through examination or waiver) upon being accepted for the position.
 At least two years of post-law school experience is required, as well as courses or experience in human rights law.

-Applications for the 2020-2022 fellowship position will be accepted starting in the summer of 2019.
+Applications for the 2022-2024 fellowship position will be accepted starting in the fall of 2021.
 Please submit a resumé, official law school transcript, and detailed statement of interest.
+The deadline is December 31, 2021.

 Please mail application materials to: